Narandan/healthcare-app/README.md

 The current error:

-The Android SDK directory could not be found.

-occurs because .NET 10 removed or invalidated the MAUI platform workloads that existed under .NET 7/8/9.
+The Android SDK directory could not be found occurs because .NET 10 removed or invalidated the MAUI platform workloads that existed under .NET 7/8/9.
 Reinstalling these workloads and SDKs requires several gigabytes of downloads and extensive setup, which is not feasible within the time constraints of this submission.

 Despite this, **all required code for Assignment 4 is included**, and the project structure and logic match the assignment requirements.
 Since **Assignment 5 (Persistence)** is fully implemented and represents the highest-level requirement for an A, the demonstration focuses on Assignments 1, 2, and 5.